raiden-network/raidex/README.md

 #### Create Raiden Channels to the Commitment Service

-In order to be able to pay the fees to the Commitment Service a Raiden Channel from the user's node to the CS Node must be created and topped up.
+In order to be able to pay the fees to the Commitment Service a Raiden Channel from the user's node to the commitment service node must be created and topped up.
 A convinient way to create channels is using the Raiden WebUI (by default http://localhost:5001).
 Currently fees are getting payed in Raiden Testnet Token (RTT).

 Open a channel to the CS and deposit RTT as described in [Raiden WebUI Tutorial](https://raiden-network.readthedocs.io/en/stable/webui_tutorial.html)